How Do I Disposed of These items?

 Medical Waste

 Only treated medical waste is accepted at ARL in accordance with the Medical Waste Disposal Policy.
 Untreated medical waste is strictly prohibited for disposal.
-Contact SWS at (907) 343-6262 for additional information.
+Contact SWS for additional information.
 Diabetic needles generated from home use can be disposed of in a puncture-proof container with the lid duct taped to it, such as a laundry detergent container.
 For disposal options for prescription and over the counter medications, see "Pharmaceuticals and Medications."

 Neon Signs